-

 - A missing or faked email signature: More often than not, these types of cybercriminal won’t have your company’s email signature.
 And if they do, check for any inconsistencies with your own work email signature.

-Ways to protect yourself against email compromise
+Ways to protect yourself and your business from business email compromise

 What can you do if you’ve been scammed?